riot-ci/RIOT/.github/PULL_REQUEST_TEMPLATE.md

 Put here the description of your contribution:
 - describe which part(s) of RIOT is (are) involved
 - if it's a bug fix, describe the bug that it solves and how it is solved
-- you can also give more information to reviewers about to test your changes -->
+- you can also give more information to reviewers about how to test your changes -->